-Bid/NoBid Committee: responsible for monitoring commercial offers, assessing their consistency with the Group's strategy and objectives.
-The Committee is composed of the Chief Executive Officer, the Chief Financial Officer, the Head of Operations, Corporate Strategy and Innovation and the Head of the Division concerned or the Chief Executive Officer of the parent company of each Cluster to which the company concerned belongs.

-- Consulting Committee: which is responsible for evaluating proposals for consulting assignments that are relevant in terms of value or cross-cutting interest.
+- Bid/NoBid Committee: responsible for monitoring commercial offers, assessing their consistency with the Group's strategy and objectives.
+The Committee is composed of the Chief Executive Officer, the Chief Financial Officer, the Risk Officer, the Head of Operations, Corporate Strategy and Innovation and the Head of the Division concerned or the Chief Executive Officer of the Parent Company of each Cluster to which the company concerned belongs. - Consulting Committee: which is responsible for evaluating proposals for consulting assignments that are relevant in terms of value or cross-cutting interest.
 The Committee is composed of the Chief Executive Officer, the Chief Financial Officer and the Head of the Division concerned or the Chief Executive Officer of the parent company of each Cluster to which the company concerned belongs. - Investments Committee: responsible for evaluating investment projects that are relevant in terms of value or cross-cutting interest.
-The Committee is composed of the Chief Executive Officer of the Chief Financial Officer and the Head of the Division concerned or the Chief Executive Officer of the parent company of each Cluster to which the company concerned belongs. - ICRMS Committee, as defined in section 3.2.12 of the Report. - External Relations Committee: responsible for overseeing the Group's external communication strategy, promoting the Group's image and reputation.
-The Committee is coordinated by the Head of Group Strategic Communication and consists of the Chairman of the Board of Directors, the Chief Executive Officer, the Head of International Institutional Affairs, the Head of National Institutional Affairs, the Head of Defence Institutional Affairs and the Head of the European Union Office. - Investor Relations Committee, as defined in section 5.1 of the Report. - International Management Committee: in charge of guiding and coordinating the Group's international activities.
-The Committee is coordinated by the Head of International Institutional Affairs and consists of the Chief Executive Officer, the Head of the Naval Vessels Division, the Head of the Merchant Ships Division, the Head of the Offshore and Specialized Vessels Division, the Head of Macroeconomic and Geopolitical Studies and the Head of the European Union Office.
+The Committee is composed of the Chief Executive Officer, the Chief Financial Officer and the Head of the Division concerned or the Chief Executive Officer of the parent company of each Cluster to which the company concerned belongs. - ICRMS Committee, as defined in section 3.2.12 of the Report. - External Relations Committee: responsible for overseeing the Group's external communication strategy, promoting the Group's image and reputation.
+The Committee is coordinated by the Head of Group Strategic Communication and consists of the Chairman of the Board of Directors, the Chief Executive Officer, the Head of International Institutional Affairs, the Head of National Institutional Affairs, the Head of Defence Institutional Affairs and the Head of the European Union Office. - Investor Relations Committee, as defined in section 5.1 of the Report.

+- International Management Committee: in charge of guiding and coordinating the Group's international activities.
+The Committee is coordinated by the Head of International Institutional Affairs and consists of the Chief Executive Officer, the Head of the Naval Vessels Division, the Head of the Merchant Ships Division, the Head of the Offshore and Specialized Vessels Division, the Head of Macroeconomic and Geopolitical Studies and the Head of the European Union Office. - Group Contracts Committee: responsible for providing specialist support to the legal departments that manage the contracts and supplies of the Ship Divisions.
+The Committee is coordinated by the Legal, Corporate Affairs and Compliance Department assisted by the Contracts Management Department and is composed of the Chief Executive Officer, General Managers of the Divisions, Director of Operations, Corporate Strategy and Innovation, Chief Financial Officer and Ship Contracts Managers of the Ship Divisions.